Wisdom Teeth Removal in Sonoma, CA

 Wisdom teeth develop in the back of the mouth between the ages of 17 and 25.
 Most dentists and oral surgeons will recommend having these teeth extracted as soon as possible because there is not enough room in the mouth for an additional set of molars.
 Your second molars are already responsible for chewing food, making wisdom teeth unnecessary for oral function.

-Dr. Boynton and Dr. McMahon perform wisdom tooth extractions at our Sonoma office.
+Dr. Boynton performs wisdom tooth extractions at our Sonoma office.
 By having third molars extracted, you and your child can avoid a number of health issues associated with wisdom teeth.
 Contact Napa Sonoma Oral Surgery & Dental Implants today to schedule your consultation for wisdom teeth removal in Sonoma, CA.

 Why Should Wisdom Teeth Be Removed?